 To promote, develop and sustain local employment and economic activity

 To manage the forest by enhancing and expanding the native woodland and restructuring and diversifying the non-native woodland

 To create a locally useful timber resource

 To encourage public access and enjoyment of the woodlands

 OUR VISION Working with landowners we aspire to link up the woodland habitat from Loch Nevis to Loch Hourn to create stepping stones for plants and wildlife which is very important for biodiversity and resilience.

 OUR PLANS Our work is guided by 20 year Woodland Management and Forest Plans which cover forestry, and social and economic activities.
 The plans are compiled through community and stakeholder consultation, networking with other woodland initiatives and research and are reviewed every 10 years.
 The current plans were reviewed in 2017.
-The Forest Plan is part of the Woodland Management Plan 2017 to 2036 and forms the basis of our relationship with Forestry Commission Scotland.
-Its focus is felling and replanting, it also includes woodland management activities such as public access, invasive species and native woodland.
+The Forest Plan is part of the Woodland Management Plan 2017 to 2036 and forms the basis of our relationship with Scottish Forestry.
+Its focus is on felling and replanting, but it also includes woodland management activities such as public access, invasive species management and native woodlands.
 The map below gives an overview of the plan for the next 20 years:

 The Woodland Management Plan (including the Forest Plan) forms the basis of Management Agreements between KFT and landowners, and includes activities such as housing, development of income streams, Forest Workshop and locals action plans.

 OUR TRADING SUBSIDIARY We set up Wood Knoydart CIC in 2013 to enable us to diversify our activities and reinvest in the woodland and the local economy.
 WOOD KNOYDART undertakes a range of contract work and has developed range of high quality wood products.

 The Knoydart Forest Trust is a Scottish Charity (No:SCO292274)